realmjoin/realmjoin-docs/docs/json-backgrounder.md

 **Key** = Integration.AnyDesk.Enabled
 **Value** = true

-You add AnyDesk and Enabled to the key.
-Separated by dots.
+You just add AnyDesk and Enabled to the key, separated by dots.

-Similar to this you can do it with BootstrapperUrl and TrayMenuTextEnglish as well:
+Similar to this you can add BootstrapperUrl and TrayMenuTextEnglish as well:

 **Key** = Integration.AnyDesk.BootstrapperUrl
 **Value** = "https://.../.../AnyDesk.exe"